GNtem2/Metaanalysis/README.md

 ### TIA

 This metaanalysis examines the rate of stroke recurrence following management in rapid TIA clinic.
+The project will combine observational studies and RCT.
 This study is in development.

 ### Aneurysm

 This metaanalysis is designed to examine the rate of rupture of aneurysm.
-The choice of method depends on whether the rate of rupture is framing of the confidence interval.
 This study is in development.

 ### First Seizure